 The offense is trivial or low priority.
-Prosecution offices may view certain types of crimes as insignificant or not worth pursuing.
+Prosecution offices may view certain types of crimes as insignificant or not worth pursuing (perhaps due to limited resources or political pressures).
 For example, a prosecutor may decline to prosecute all cases involving possession of very small quantities of marijuana.
 Or the prosecutor may decide not to pursue charges against a group of protesters arrested at a local political rally.

 Minor, nonviolent case goes to mediation.
 In some locations, minor criminal complaints are diverted out of the court system before prosecutors file charges.
 The alleged offender and complainant are brought together to discuss their problem, sometimes with a facilitator or mediator, to come up with some sort of solution.
 If you're interested, ask your defense attorney or public defender whether mediation is available in your jurisdiction.

 Civil compromise.
 Defense lawyers often try to prevent the filing of criminal charges by arranging for a civil compromise.
 Much like mediated agreements, the defendant agrees to reimburse a victim for damages.
 In return, the victim asks a prosecutor not to file charges.
 This option gives wealthier arrestees a ticket out of the criminal justice system that may not be available to those who can't afford it.